 By Michael Lanza

-Boots are the most important piece of hiking or backpacking gear you will buy: You can live with a mediocre pack or a cheap tent (as many of us have), but poorly fitting boots are often a trip ender.
+Boots are the most important piece of hiking or backpacking gear you will buy.
+You can live with a mediocre pack or a cheap tent (as many of us have), but poorly fitting boots are often a trip killer.
 Trouble is, boots are also the most difficult piece of gear to get right.
-Getting a good fit is only the first step, and a good retailer should help you do that.
-(Don’t settle for a mediocre or poor fit in boots—if they don’t feel good, they aren’t good.)
-The questions I get most often from readers focus on which type of boot to buy.
-Here’s what I’ve learned from two decades of testing and reviewing scores of shoe and boot models of all kinds.
+(First tip: Don’t settle for a mediocre fit—if they don’t feel good, they aren’t good.)
+This article will go beyond the usual boots-buying tips you’ll find at countless sources to help you figure out how to find the right hiking footwear for you.

-While others might categorize boots differently, for the purposes of this article, I’ll divide footwear into three categories by approximate weight (per pair of men’s US size 9/Euro 42, which happens to be the sample size used by many manufacturers when stating the weight of a pair of boots, and my size), with the caveat that there’s overlap between these categories:
+For the purposes of this article, I’ll divide hiking shoes and boots into three categories by approximate weight (per pair of men’s US size 9/Euro 42), noting that there’s overlap between these categories:

-• Midweight—Mid-cut or higher boots weighing roughly between 2.5 and three pounds per pair;
+• Midweight—Mid-cut or higher boots weighing approximately two to 2.5 pounds per pair;

-• Heavy-duty—Mid-cut or higher boots weighing roughly three pounds per pair or more.
+• Heavy-duty—Mid-cut or higher boots weighing 2.5 to three pounds or more per pair.

-(My reviews divide footwear into two categories, purely for simplicity: hiking shoes ideal for dayhiking and light backpacking—overlapping the first two categories above—and backpacking boots—overlapping the last two categories above.)
+(Purely for simplicity, my reviews divide footwear into two categories: hiking shoes and boots ideal for dayhiking and lightweight backpacking—overlapping the first and second categories above—and backpacking boots—overlapping the second and third categories above.)

 I’ve listed below criteria to help you figure out which type of footwear best suits your needs.

 Click here now to plan your next great backpacking adventure using my expert e-guides.